meows/racket/docs/complex.md

 ## Positivity

 1. Definition: a natural number is said to be positive if it's not `0`.
-2. Lemma: Addition involving any positive number results in another positive number.
-This follows from `0 + S(n) = S(n)`, which is a rewriting of the definition of addition.
+2. Lemma: _Addition involving any positive number results in another positive number_.
+This follows from `0 + S(n) = S(n)`, which is a rewriting of the
+   definition of addition.
 We know from Axiom 3 that `S(n) ≠ 0`.

    Therefore `positive?(0 + S(n)) == false`.

-3. Every positive natural has a unique predecessor.
+3. Lemma: Every positive natural has a unique predecessor.

 --------------------------------------------------------------------------------